BrightProgrammer7/autogpt-arena-hacks/README.md

 💻 Coding Excellence
 🌐 Open-ended Agent Protocol](https://github.com/orgs/team-tonic-arena-hacks/projects)

+## 💡 Ideas

+- 🌐 Multi-Agent Orchestration

+- 📜 Produce Code

+- 👥 Multiple Agents

+- 🌳 New Tree of Thought

+- 📞 Add Function Calls

+- 🔧 Rework the Engine

+- 🛠️ Multiple Tools / Focus on Scraping

+- 🖼️ UI: Multi-Media In, Multi-Media Out

+### 🛠️ Tooling
+We're currently brainstorming our tooling options.
+The backend is leaning towards Python, and we're considering using Gradio or Next.js for the frontend.
+We'd love to hear your thoughts and ideas on this! 💡🔨

+### 💬 Your Ideas
+Don't hold back! 💭 Share your thoughts and ideas in the comments below.
+We're in the planning stage, and nothing is set in stone.
+Throw all your ideas at the wall, and let's see what sticks! 🧙‍♂️🧙‍♀️ Let's make this hackathon legendary! 🚀💥

 ## 📋 Requirements
 🌟 Clone AutoGPT 🌟
 Start by cloning the AutoGPT repo - it's your ticket to success! 🚀 You'll get an amazing boilerplate that plays nicely with the benchmark, AutoGPT's user-friendly interface, and a bunch of monitoring and logging tools to supercharge your development journey.
 Let's get started!